 After doing all the customization, it’s time to publish the page.
 But before that set the condition to show your page under a specific category.

-Well, in this way you can design your other pages as well.
+Well, in this way, you can design your other pages as well.
 There are no bindings here.
-Just think of a design and then portrait them in real life using different widgets from the left editor panel.
+Think of a design and then portrait it in real life using different widgets from the left editor panel.

 You may get wonder to know that you can also use animation and move your objects in any directions with Happy Effects.

 Let’s have a quick look over those pages you should include while developing the eCommerce site-

 Bonus: 10+ Must-Have Pages-Features for Your Online Shop